A drug overdose is when you have too much of a drug for your body to handle.

 - Signs of a stimulant overdose: hot flushed or sweaty skin, headache, chest pain, muscle pain, rigid muscles or tremors, paranoia or anxiety, confusion, chest pain, fast speech or difficulty breathing.

 - Signs of a depressant overdose: slowed breathing/difficulty breathing, vomiting, limp body, pale/clammy face, blue or grey lips or fingernails, slow pulse, loss of consciousness.

 What to do in a drug overdose or emergency

 Don’t be afraid to get help if someone is unwell or feels suicidal after using drugs.
 You won’t get in trouble.

-In a drug emergency:
+Helping a friend in a drug emergency:

 - Stay calm, support the person and stay with them until help arrives.